NLESC-JCER/run-cpp-on-web/react/README.md

 <script src="https://unpkg.com/babel-standalone@6/babel.min.js"></script>
 ```

-In order the header element to be rendered we need to tell **ReactDOM** which element it should render and where it should be displayed.
+In order for the header element to be rendered we need to tell **ReactDOM** which element it should render and where it should be displayed.
 Do you still remember the **container** div we defined in the HTML part?

 ```js
 ReactDOM.render(